j-ostmeyer/comp-avg/README.md

  -e: using only every ...-th line
  -s: summing autocovariance only up to first zero-crossing, default is Ulli Wolff method
  -n: no FFT, calculate covariance time slice by time slice instead
- -f: use ...-th field only
+ -f: use ...-th field/column only
- -d: separate fields by deliminator ..., default is tab
+ -d: separate fields by delimiter ..., default is tab
  -p: output with machine precision, default is 5 digits
  -t: number of observables, input has to contain one column of each observable, n replaced by index (0..) of observable
  -y: symmetrise, only if '-t' option is used for correlator type data
+ -v: verbose, display header line
 ```